miklevin/MikeLev.in/index.md

 </tr>
 </table>

-Tech skills go obsolete by design.
-Some free and open source software (FOSS) tools have interfaces that don't change for decades (in a good way), allowing muscle memory and craftsmanship to improve for decades.
-This wonderful feeling starts by <a href="https://mykoz.ai">running the Linux version of Python</a>.on your local machine.
+Your tech skills go obsolete by design.
+Some free and open source software (FOSS) tools don't change for decades (in a good way), allowing muscle memory and craftsmanship to forever improve.
+Start building lifelong craftsmanship in tech by <a href="https://mykoz.ai">running the Linux version of Python</a>.on your local machine.

-Future-proof yourself by learning Linux command-line even while staying on Windows.
+Future-proofing yourself on the Linux command-line can occur even while staying on Windows.
 My hobby is helping people resist hopping on the hamster wheel of obsolescence by focusing on the timeless tools of tech: Linux, Python, vim and git (LPvg).
 To this end, I have 2 popular projects: Levinux and Pipulate.

-Levinux helps people get onto Linux easily, while Pipulate is a way to learn Python for SEO.
-Together, they constitute an entry-level free and open source software (FOSS) SEO suite and education.
-While SEO is not for everyone, it offers a convenient on-ramp to Data Science and Machine Learning & AI.

 ### Mike Levin's Blog Posts (<a href="/blog/">all</a>) ...